Skip to content

 """Load skills from configured directories.

-Converts directory specifications to SkillsDirectory instances and
+Converts directory specifications to SkillsDirectory instances,

 Args: